 If reforms are to succeed, we believe that taxpayers must be fairly compensated for minerals taken from public lands, protection of the environment must be enhanced and business certainty for companies and communities dependent on mining must be improved.

 The toxic legacy of abandoned mines in the American West is also a matter of great concern to Tiffany & Co.
-Under current law, government entities, NGOs, private parties and other organizations may incur liability for voluntarily cleaning up mine-related pollution they did not cause.
-Tiffany & Co. supports protection of these "Good Samaritans" to encourage efforts to effectively deal with these mines and to establish a permanent source of funding for their cleanup.
+We support the important work of “Good Samaritans”—government entities, NGOs, private parties and other organizations—who voluntarily clean up mine-related pollution.
+We are encouraged by recent Environmental Protection Agency (EPA) policy changes to provide additional legal protections for these "Good Samaritans" and are hopeful that these changes will prove effective on the ground.
+Still, we recognize that much work remains to be done to effectively deal with these mines and to establish a permanent source of funding for their cleanup.

 The Tiffany & Co.
 Foundation

-was established in 2000 to strategically support the Company's core values through focused philanthropic giving.
-One of the Foundation's key grantmaking areas is Responsible Mining.
+strategically supports the Company’s core values through focused philanthropic giving.
+One of the Foundation’s key grantmaking areas is Responsible Mining.
 As a part of this program, the Foundation supports the development of standards for the responsible mining of precious metals and gemstones at both an artisanal and large-scale level.
 The development of consensus-based third-party standards is a long-term process, but essential in moving the industry towards a responsible and sustainable future.
-Additionally, the Foundation engages with stakeholders to increase awareness about key issues of importance, such as abandoned mine reclamation.